 I am an Associate Professor in the School of Diplomacy and International Relations at Seton Hall University.
-I study civil war, self-determination, military intervention, and diplomacy by self-determination groups, as well as research design and North African politics.
-I have published in Journal of Peace Research and Journal of Conflict Resolution, and other peer-reviewed outlets, as well as many articles in The Wall Street Journal, The Washington Post, Foreign Policy, and Foreign Affairs.
+I study diplomatic activities of secessionist, separatist, and self-determination movements, as well as how civilian populations respond to civil war.
+I have published in Journal of Peace ResearchJournal of Conflict ResolutionInternational Studies Review, and other peer-reviewed outlets, as well as The Wall Street JournalForeign Policy, and Foreign Affairs.
 I have written government policy reports and have been a guest contributor to numerous news, radio, and podcast outlets.
-I am the founder and director of Seton Hall’s DiploLab, the director of the Middle East and International Security specializations in Diplo’s MA program, and a senior fellow at the School’s Center for Peace and Conflict Studies.
+I am on sabbatical in the 2024-2025 academic year, during which I am serving as a Tenured IR Scholar International Affairs Fellow with the Council on Foreign Relations.

 Research